 Soil protection and enrichment in Brazil

 In Brazil, the practice of no-till was first adopted in Paraná State in the 1970s and is now widely used throughout the country.
-It is also the production practice for 100% of Westchester’s portfolio in Brazil.
+It is also the production practice for 100% of our portfolio in Brazil.
 When weather permits following harvest, cover crops are also planted on several farms to build organic matter, improve soil structure and nutrient cycling, and protect against erosion.
 Cover crops are selected based on the planting window for each region and which crop is planted for the upgrowing season.
 In the Center-West region, higher temperatures make cover crops like millet, sorghum and brachiaria grass well adapted.
 In the South, due to lower temperatures, turnips and cool season grasses like wheat, oats and rye are the best options for cover crops following soybean harvest.
 Some of the system’s benefits include cost savings by using less labor and equipment to till, increased soil moisture, reduced erosion, cooler soil temperatures, and increased nutrient cycling.

-To understand the carbon sequestration potential of these soil management practices, Westchester has partnered with International Conservancy and IMAFLORA to quantify the soil carbon stock at a farm located in the State of Bahia in Brazil.
-The tenant selected for the research manages approximately 11,000 acres of Westchester land and plants soybeans, cotton and corn for cash crops and a variety of cover crops after harvest.
+To understand the carbon sequestration potential of these soil management practices, We have partnered with International Conservancy and IMAFLORA to quantify the soil carbon stock at a farm located in the State of Bahia in Brazil.
+The tenant selected for the research manages approximately 11,000 acres of Nuveen land and plants soybeans, cotton and corn for cash crops and a variety of cover crops after harvest.
 The study monitored the soil carbon levels (in metric tons per hectare) on land under native Cerrado vegetation, no-till and cover crops, and conventional tillage.
 The results demonstrate how regenerative practices can build healthy soils and sequester carbon.
 Study sites under no-till and cover crops demonstrated 22% more soil carbon than conventional tillage and contained 95% of the soil carbon stock observed under native vegetation.

 2. Preserve air and water resources